 Pest monitoring Check pines that appear yellowish or unthrifty.
 Look for white scale protected inside the curved interior of the needle bundles.
 Occasionally trees are visibly white with scale.
 Since scale insects do not fall off, check to be sure that the scale are still present under the scale-covering or that crawlers are on the foliage before initiating pesticide application.

 Keep plants healthy with proper watering.
 Populations are reported to build more rapidly on stressed or dusty plants.

-Small numbers are easily tolerated and provide food for parasitoids which keep this scale in check.
+Small numbers are easily tolerated and provide food for parasitoids that keep this scale in check.
 Parasitoids, lady beetles, and birds feed on this scale.
 Holes in scale are made by exiting parastoids.
-The whitish residue on the needle indicates where a scale has been eaten; both are evidence of natural enemies at work.
+The whitish residue on the needle indicates where a scale was eaten; both are evidence of natural enemies at work.

 See Table 1 in:

 Antonelli, A.L.
 2003.
 Scale insects.
 WSU PLS-63 (http://www.puyallup.wsu.edu/plantclinic/resources/pdf/pls63scaleinsects.pdf)